pivotal-robert-mcmillion2/rabbitmq-icm-windows/README.md

     ```
 1. Verify the RabbitMQ cluster is running using the Management Plugin web interface:
     - http://192.168.56.11:15672
-    - Log in using the username/password set in `provision.sh`
+    - Log in using the username/password set in `provision.ps1`
-1. Run the producer script to send some messages a queue:
-    ```
-    vagrant ssh client1
-    bash /vagrant/sample_producer.sh
-    ```
-1. Run the consumer script to consumer the messages from the queue:
-    ```
-    vagrant ssh client1
-    bash /vagrant/sample_consumer.sh
-    ```
-1. Modify the variables in `sample_producer.sh` and `sample_consumer.sh` as needed.

 1. Destroy the VMs:
     ```
     vagrant destroy -f